Derived induction and restriction theory: Analysis of the spectral sequences

 \subsection{The end formula}

-In this subsection, we will explain how to deduce from our methods rational and $\cF_p$-isomorphism results directly analogous to the end formulas of \cite{Qui71b,HKR00,GS99}.
+In this subsection, we will explain how to deduce from our methods rational and $\cF_p$-isomorphism results as in \cite{Qui71b,HKR00,GS99}.
 These results will require studying a different homotopy limit spectral sequence and will require some additional machinery, which we will review.
-The convergence properties of this new homotopy limit spectral sequence will be more subtle even when considering the family of \emph{all} subgroups, in particular these results will require as input a \emph{finite} (or at least finite-dimensional) $G$-CW complex (cf.\ \Cref{ex:badconv}).
+The convergence properties of this new homotopy limit spectral sequence will be more subtle even when considering the family of \emph{all} subgroups; in particular these results will require as input a \emph{finite} $G$-CW complex (cf.\ \Cref{ex:badconv}).

 Let $X$ be a $G$-space and let $E$ be a $G$-spectrum.
 Then we have a bifunctor \( T \colon \mathcal{O}(G) \times \mathcal{O}(G)^{op} \to \mathrm{Ab}_* \) (where $\mathrm{Ab}_*$ denotes the category of graded abelian groups) given by the formula